jameshanlon/jameshanlon.github.io/content/thermal-survey.md

 Two opening panes had leaks along part of their seals, where the window did not shut tight to the frame to make it airtight.
 This was not a significant source of a draught, but a problem that is commonly found with uPVC windows.
+Often the hinges can be adjusted to remedy this issue, or foam insulation tape could be added.

 {{ macros.pair_layout(
      macros.image('thermal-survey/windows/seal-thermal.jpg'),